JumpyJumpy/stat628--module3/README.md

 ## Code
 All relavant codes are in [code]() folder.
 Codes are written in `Python` and `R`.

+## Image
+There are three subfolders inside image folder
+The [EDA]() folder contains the images produced about the distribution of specific word in the first presentation The [Attribute Analysis]() folder contains the images produced about the histograms comparing scaled ratings

 ## Authors
 If you have any questions please contact:
 - Shubo Lin: slin268@wisc.edu